dimdavid/file-provider/README.md

 * Identification of key file extensions, with different icon view;
 * Customization facilitated where the plugin checks for a CSS file in your theme.
 For example: "/wp-content/themes/seuTema/file-provider/style.css";
 * Customizarion of icons where the plugin checks for custom icons in your theme.
 For example: "/wp-content/themes/seuTema/file-provider/images/unknow.png";
-* Does not reveal the actual link to download the file
+* Does not reveal the actual link to download the file;
+* Change folder options on admin page;
+* Optionally the folder can be created without auto refresh option.
+So, the update content need started from admin user.

 ### O que é? ###